 - rather than promptly resigning and suing.9

-Thus, under California’s wrongful constructive termination law, you will not automatically disqualify yourself from a successful wrongful constructive discharge suit if you remain in your job for some period of time after the intolerable conditions begin.
+Thus, you will not automatically disqualify yourself from a successful wrongful constructive discharge suit if you remain in your job for some period of time after the intolerable conditions begin.

-That said, the longer you remained in your job after the difficult working conditions began, the harder it may be to show that the conditions were intolerable enough to amount to constructive termination.
+That said, the longer you remain in your job before quitting, the harder it may be to show that the employer’s actions were intolerable enough to amount to constructive termination.

-- termination for exercising your rights under the Fair Employment and Housing Act (for example, by complaining about workplace harassment or discrimination).
+- was in retaliation to you exercising your rights under the Fair Employment and Housing Act (for example, by complaining about workplace harassment or employment discrimination).

 4. What is the deadline to bring a claim?

-But the exact length of the statute of limitations for wrongful constructive discharge cases varies depending on what kind of wrongful termination case it is.
-The chart below sets out the deadlines for wrongful constructive discharge lawsuits on different bases:
+The statute of limitations for wrongful constructive discharge cases varies depending on what kind of wrongful termination case it is:

 In a wrongful constructive termination case, the statute of limitations clock begins to run

-- on the date when the employee resigns in response to intolerable working conditions
+- on the date when you resign in response to intolerable working conditions

 - rather than on the date when the intolerable working conditions begin.15